Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 Competitiveness (i.e.degree of “cutthroatness” amongst students)

-The pre-med route is notorious for its competitiveness, and you will feel it amongst your classmates at some point in your undergraduate education.
+The pre-med route is notorious for its competitiveness, and you will feel it amongst your classmates at some point during your undergraduate education.

-- It may range from the small, like passive-aggressive comments, to the large, like someone withholding previous tests or notes before exam time.
+- It may range from the passive-aggressive comments to someone withholding previous tests or notes before exam time.

 - As with everything else, the degree of competitiveness varies with school and program culture.